manganas/mlops_project_2023/reports/README.md

 > Answer:

----
-An initial struggle was to set a model up so that the training works as expected.
+---An initial struggle was to set a model up so that the training works as expected.
 Moreover, loading the data and storing them in an efficient way was challenging.
 Initially, we used huggingface’s load_dataset class, which cached all the data.
 However, when training, it produced a temporary folder of size around 40G that made it difficult to work in the cloud.
 This was solved by not changing the make_dataset.py file to use torchvision’s ImageFolder class.
 The data need not be saved as tensors, since `__getitem__` now feeds them as tensors after transforming them.
 Another difficult point was how to use API keys inside docker containers that were built and run on Google Cloud.
 For the majority of the cases, we directly stored the keys in the dockerfile, which might not be the best solution.
 We also run into some cases where the conda src folder could not be installed and classes from different modules be imported into other files.
 We solved this by creating a new environment from the requirements file.
 Moreover, we did not manage to run any training using GPU using vertex ai.
 The gpu images from nvidia kept failing when they were built.
 Moreover, we did not manage to create a vm with GPU from these images.
 We used the GPU of the HPC eventually.
 Training only with CPU was extremely slow, so most instances were stopped and were kept as experiments.
 Finally, the Cloud Functions service was not used, since the inference function had large dependencies and was very slow to deploy and edit, so that debugging could be performed.
 We settled with Cloud Run.
 API keys inside of containers, uploaded to gc.
 Getting the model to work and not create a large amount of data, so that dvc pull can be performed online inside the containers. ---

 ### Question 27